crisp-im/crisp-status-local/README.md

 Crisp Status Local is a daemon that you can use to report internal service health to your Crisp Status-powered status page.
 It is designed to be used behind a firewall, and to monitor hosts bound to your local loop or LAN network (eg. a MySQL server running on a LAN IP address).

-Crisp Status Local will automatically monitor all nodes that you configured in Crisp in `local` mode.
+Install Crisp Status Local on a server of yours and configure it with your Crisp Status token; it will then automatically start monitoring all nodes that you configured in Crisp in `local` mode.
 The `local` mode is similar to `poll` mode, but is used specifically for `crisp-status-local` monitoring.

 **👉 See a live demo of Crisp Status on [Enrich Status Page](https://status.enrichdata.com/).**